datafold-dev/datafold/README.rst

 What is *datafold*?
 =====================

-*datafold* is a Python package providing **data**-driven models with an explicit mani-**fold** parametrization.
-This means that *datafold* aims to process potentially high-dimensional data that lie near an (unknown) geometry (manifold).
-The data can be unordered point clouds or ordered time series from a dynamical system.
-For point clouds a typical use case is to parametrize a manifold with intrinsic lower dimension to enable (non-linear) dimension reduction.
-For time series data the underlying dynamical system is assumed to have a phase space being a manifold.
+*datafold* is a Python package that provides **data**-driven models for point clouds to find an *explicit* mani-**fold** parametrization and to identify non-linear dynamical systems on these manifolds.
+Informally, a manifold is a geometrical structure on which the available data is sampled.
+For point clouds a typical use case is to parametrize a manifold with intrinsic lower dimension to enable non-linear dimension reduction.
+For time series data the underlying dynamical system is assumed to have a phase space being a manifold. *datafold* can therefore process potentially high-dimensional data that lie near an geometry.

 The software documentation is available at `https://datafold-dev.gitlab.io/datafold <https://datafold-dev.gitlab.io/datafold>`_,